Oakland Athletics: In popular culture

 The 2003 Michael Lewis book Moneyball chronicles the 2002 Oakland Athletics season, with a focus on Billy Beane's economic approach to managing the organization under significant financial constraints.
 Beginning in June 2003, the book remained on The New York Times Best Seller list for 18 consecutive weeks, peaking at number 2.
 In 2011, Columbia Pictures released a film adaptation based on Lewis' book, which featured Brad Pitt playing the role of Beane.
 On September 19, 2011, the U.S. premiere of Moneyball was held at the Paramount Theatre in Oakland, which featured a green carpet for attendees to walk, rather than the traditional red carpet.

 The blog that spawned the full-fledged popular sports blog site SBNation was dedicated to the Oakland Athletics.

 Eric Shaun Lynch, a former member of The Howard Stern Shows Wack Pack who went by the name "Eric the Actor" (and previously, "Eric the Midget"), was a huge fan of the Oakland Athletics and would occasionally talk about them on Stern's show.
 Following his death in September 2014, the team broadcasters offered a tribute by using Lynch's signature sign off "bye for now" at the end of an Oakland Athletics game broadcast.
 During the 2020 COVID-19 pandemic, when American baseball teams were using cutouts of fans to show solidarity in their absence, the Oakland Athletics placed a cutout of Lynch among other cutouts of the team's fans.

-The Oakland A's are mentioned in the song "Prize Fighter" by American rock band the Killers, off the deluxe edition of their studio album, Battle Born.
-At the start of the song, the lyric "And I heard she used to throw, for The Oakland A's" can be heard.
+The Oakland A's are mentioned in the song "Prize Fighter" by American rock band the Killers, from the deluxe edition of their fourth studio album, Battle Born (2012).
+At the start of the song, the lyric "and I heard she used to throw, for The Oakland A's" can be heard.